 Retirement is the time in one’s life when, ideally, you reap the fruits of years of labor and relax in the shade of your nest egg.
 National 401(k) day, every September 6, encourages sponsors to offer information and communication about ways to save for retirement.
 But for more than 30 million Americans, the dream of retirement may be just that — a dream.

 Changes in technology mean that following our parents (or grandparents’) example of sticking with one employer for twenty years or more to get a gold watch as a reward for those years of service is a relic of the past.
 Now more than ever before, it’s critical to have a viable plan for your post-work years — including a strong 401 (k)plan.

 National 401(k) Day - History

-National 401(k) Day First Celebrated
+National 401(k) Day debuts

 - January 1, 1980

-On this day, a new provision in the Revenue Act of 1978 took effect allowing for tax deferred compensation for bonuses and stock options, clearing the way for 401(k) retirement plans.
+On this day, a new provision in the Revenue Act of 1978 took effect allowing for tax- deferred compensation for bonuses and stock options, clearing the way for 401(k) retirement plans.

-As of 2017, there were $4.8 trillion in assets held in 401(k)s.
+As of 2017, there were $4.8 trillion in assets held in 401(k) plans.

-Ted Benna, a benefits consultant from Philadelphia is considered the "father of the 401(k)."
+Ted Benna, a benefits consultant from Philadelphia, is considered the "Father of the 401(k)."

 401(k)s have replaced pensions as the predominant vehicle for retirement savings.